-In order to foster community between students and administration, the student is encouraged to complete one of these student ministry units through one of the weekly missions opportunities offered at the main campus.
+In order to foster community between students and administration, the student is encouraged to complete one of these student ministry units through one of the weekly missions opportunities offered by Compassion Corps Internation.
 The student is to complete this requirement within their first four trimesters.
-The experiences are one week long and include housing.
+The experiences are one week long and include housing at All Nations Fellowship.
 The student may choose from multiple experiences at the main campus which include: (1) annual foreign missions trip, (2) Mardi Gras Outreach, (3) Immerse NOLA Youth Rally, and (4) Urban Vibe Outreaches.
 Please see the academic calendar or call the main office for dates.